jonasdieker/wg-gesucht-bot/README.md

 min_listing_length_months: 6
 ```

-If you only wish to send messages in e.g. english, simply delete `german: "message_de.txt` from the `messages` list in `config.yaml` file.
+If you wish to send messages in e.g. english ONLY, simply delete `german: "message_de.txt` from the `messages` list in `config.yaml` file.

+If no OpenAI token is provided, the bot will simply pick the first element from the `messages` list.

 You also need to enter the `url`.
 Just go to `wg-gesucht.de`, enter all your filter requirements, apply filter and simply copy the url you get.